 Factory made rigid polyurethane foam (PU) products are used for the thermal insulation of buildings.
 PU includes both PIR and PUR products.
 The products are manufactured in the form of boards without or with flexible facings.
+This Product Declaration covers PU insulation boards with mineral fleece facings on both sides.

-This Product Declaration covers PU insulation boards with 50 μm aluminium facings on both sides.
 For the placing on the market of the product in the European Union/European Free Trade Association (EU/EFTA) (with the exception of Switzerland) Regulation (EU) No. 305/2011 (CPR) applies.
-The product needs a declaration of performance taking into consideration EN 13165:2016-09 Thermal insulation products for buildings - Factory made rigid polyurethane foam (PU) products - Specification and the CE-marking.
+The product needs a declaration of performance taking into consideration EN 13165:2016-09 Thermal insulation products for buildings - Factory made rigid polyurethane foam (PU) products - Specification and the CE- marking.

-For the application and use the respective national provisions apply.
-In Germany, the design values for application in building construction are specified in DIN 4108-10.
-Hygrothermal design values are regulated in DIN 4108-4.
+For the design und execution of buildings the respective Member State's legislation applies.
+In Germany, the relevant requirements for insulation products are included in DIN 4108-10.
+The design value of thermal conductivity is specified in DIN 4108-4.